-Not only will following a rubric help you while completing the assignment, checking off those boxes will also give you an opportunity to defend your work if you disagree with an instructor’s assessment, says Leslie Harhay, Professional Nursing student at Rasmussen College.
+Not only will following a rubric help you while completing the assignment, checking off those boxes will also give you an opportunity to defend your work if you disagree with an instructor’s assessment, says Leslie Harhay, Professional Nursing student at Rasmussen University.

 “I check every assignment against the rubric.
 Period,” says Hummel.
 Don’t let this small, yet crucial, step slip by.